Do I have to pay Capital Gains Tax (CGT) when I sell my home?

 If you are completing your sale in April. i.e. near the end of the tax year, you may want to try and delay if you have used your CGT allowance up for the previous year.

 CGT is calculated from the date of exchange of contracts rather than completion.
-This means that you won’t be able to exchange in one year and hold off completion until the next year.
+This means that you won’t be able to exchange in one year and hold off completion until the following tax year.

 Disclaimer: The above does not constitute tax advice.
 You should consult with a financial adviser for further information about Capital Gains Tax.